yard

 Deep South lawns built on bermuda turf or zoysia sod rarely benefit from cool-season overseeding for summer performance.
 Winter rye there is mainly for temporary color.

 Buy fresh, high-purity seed.
-Bags labeled with low weed seed and other crop percentages (ideally under 0.5% combined) reduce new weed problems.
+Bags labeled with low weed seed and other crop percentages, ideally under 0.5% combined, reduce new weed problems.

 Specialty mixes labeled for "sun and shade" or "high traffic" usually reflect real differences in species.
 They are not just marketing copy.

-• fiber_manual_recordCool north: Bluegrass and rye focus
+• fiber_manual_recordCool north: Kentucky bluegrass and perennial ryegrass focus

 • fiber_manual_recordTransition: Tall fescue plus fine fescue for shade